Will Other Dog Be Safe Around New Cane Corso?

-I’m currently not a cane corso owner because I’m doing as much research as I can now before getting one.
+I’m currently not a Cane Corso owner because I’m doing as much research as I can now before getting one.
 I have 2 questions.
 First, I have an 8yr old downer dachshund (meaning she’s handicapped from her 2 hind legs and uses a wheelchair).
 Can a puppy Cane Corso that grows up trained eventually harm her in any way?
-Second question, I love dobermans as well.
-If I were to get both a doberman and a Cane Corso as puppies trained together, will they grow to to be a pack together or will 1 try to harm the other?
+The second question, I love Dobermans as well.
+If I were to get both a Doberman and a Cane Corso as puppies trained together, will they grow to be a pack together or will 1 try to harm the other?
 I don’t think I could handle 1 trying to dominate and kill the other.
 I figured if they are raised together they should do fine, right?

 Thanks for your help!

-The biggest reason I see conflict between two or more dogs living in a single household has less to do with the breeds of the dogs and more to do with the relationship between the dogs and owners.
-A lot of people give their dogs the impression that they are really no more than a great college room mate.
-With some dogs this results in no more than a hectic household.
+The biggest reason I see a conflict between two or more dogs living in a single household has less to do with the breeds of the dogs and more to do with the relationship between the dogs and owners.
+A lot of people give their dogs the impression that they are really no more than a great college roommate.
+With some dogs, this results in no more than a hectic household.